adafruit/Adafruit_CircuitPython_Motor/README.rst

 This helper library provides higher level objects to control motors and servos based on one or more PWM outputs.

+The PWM inputs can be any object that have a 16-bit ``duty_cycle`` attribute.
+Its assumed that the frequency has already been configured appropriately.
+(Typically 50hz for servos and 1600hz for motors.)

 Dependencies
 =============
 This driver depends on: